 sudo apt-get remove -y azure-cli

-If you do not plan to reinstall the CLI, remove the Azure CLI repository information.
+If you don't plan to reinstall the CLI, remove the Azure CLI repository information:

 sudo rm /etc/apt/sources.list.d/azure-cli.list